GAM-team/GAM/docs/Chrome-Policies.md

     {'value': 'browsing_history', 'description': 'Browsing history.'}
   roamingProfileLocationCbcm: TYPE_STRING
     Roaming profile directory.
 Configures the directory that Google Chrome will use for storing the roaming copy of the profiles.
+  profileReauthPrompt: TYPE_ENUM
+    DO_NOT_PROMPT: Do not prompt for re-authentication after authentication expiration.
+    PROMPT_IN_TAB: Prompt for re-authentication in a tab after authentication expiration.

 chrome.users.SyncSettingsCros: Chrome Sync (ChromeOS).
   syncDisabledCros: TYPE_BOOL